jazzband/django-analytical/docs/services/piwik.rst

     return some_template.render(context)

 Piwik default settings allow up to 5 custom variables for both scope.
-Variable mapping betweeen index and name must stay constant, or the latest name override the previous one.
+Variable mapping between index and name must stay constant, or the latest name override the previous one.

 If you use the same user variables in different views and its value can